 For travel addicts and photography lovers

 Α journey is most of all images, of landscapes, people and cultures. Τhe more distant the journey is, the more surprisingly different are the images we acquire.
 Images captured in our memories or in our photographic clicks.
 Most of people capture photos during their trips to keep their memories, but sharing these images can be a pleasing mind trip to other viewers too.
 Still, photography is much more than that.
 As a piece of art, it’s a meaning of expression from the creator, a depiction of the artist’s personal perspective, a story told by freezing a moment in unstoppable time.
 While traveling, it’s amazing how you begin to see things through the lens in such a different point of view!
 Observing details, subtle nuances that you might otherwise not have been able to distinguish.
-Through all these photos of places, people, moments I’ve seen, I hope you’d join me on a trip in pictures.

-Wandering on our planet
+Exploring our planet

 • Methods • Costs • Risks • Difficulties…